cap-js/cap-getting-started-tutorial/exercises/05_node_adding_data.md

 ### Adding Initial Data in `.csv` Files

 You can fill your database with initial data by adding a few plain CSV files.
-For each entity that you want to populate with mock-data, you can add the mockdata files using the naming convention `{enityNamespace}-{entityName}.csv` files in the `db/data` folder or use the following command:
+For each entity that you want to populate with mock-data, you can add the mockdata files using the naming convention `{enityNamespace}-{entityName}.csv` files in the `db/data` folder or use the following command (either in a new terminal or you stop the running `cds watch` for now):

 ```sh
 cds add data